dimajix/flowman/QUICKSTART.md

 This quickstart guide will walk you to a installation of Apache Spark and Flowman on your local Linux box.
-If you are using Windows, you will find some hints for setting up the required "Hadoop WinUtils", but we generally recommend to use Linux.
-You can also run a [Flowman Docker image](setup/docker.md), which is the simplest way to get up to speed.
+If you are using Windows, you will find some hints for setting up the required "Hadoop WinUtils", but we generally recommend using Linux.
+You can also run a [Flowman Docker image](docs/setup/docker.md), which is the simplest way to get up to speed.

 ## 1. Install Spark